ghromin/Hromin_FinalWebsite/content/project/external-project/index.md

 ---
-title: Published Photo Projects
-summary: An example of linking directly to an external project website using `external_link`.
-tags:
+title: Photos for GW Hatchet
+summary: Collection of published photo essays Grace has been apart of.
+More photos used in other stories.
 - Photo
 date: "2016-04-27T00:00:00Z"